House Training Made Easy

 WATCH, WATCH, WATCH!

 The key to successful house training is supervision.
 Watch your dog constantly.
 Your first duty is to identify what your dog does right before it eliminates.
 Does your dog sniff? circle? hold his ears in a certain position?
 Some dogs provide signals that are easy to spot, while others are more difficult.
 Watch carefully.
-When you can't watch, confine to prevent accidents.
+When you can't watch, confine to prevent and corral accidents.

 PRAISE, PRAISE, PRAISE!